dayohassan/ProjectTwo/README.md

 My Personal FSBO House Tracker:

-My Personal FSBO House Tracker lets you keep track of potential home purchases by adding them, deleting them, and make a favorites list.
-You will also have the ability to be able to add a house you purchased to the sold list, which is great for investors that purchase multiple investment properties.
+My Personal FSBO House Tracker lets you keep track of potential home purchases by adding them, deleting them, and making a favorites list.
+You will also have the ability to be able to add a house you purchased to the sold list, which is great for investors who purchase multiple investment properties.

 TOOLS USED: